- 1 Many personalities in the Bitcoin ecosystem have long demanded mining decentralization. Chinese miners concentrate 60% of the processing power.

 CleanSpark acquired 2,400 Antminer S19-Pro to increase the capacity of its Bitcoin mining fleet.
 The company has scheduled the installation of the new miners for June 2021.
 They’ll use the facilities that the company has just acquired in Atlanta.

 ‘Green’ Bitcoin mining grows in the US, as China worries about CO2.

-CleanSpark has announced plans to use renewable energy for Bitcoin mining within hours of China publishing measures to combat and punish digital mining for cryptocurrency mining decisively.
+CleanSpark has announced plans to use renewable energy for Bitcoin mining within hours of China publishing measures to decisively combat and punish digital mining for cryptocurrency mining.
 The measures indicate that data centers and power plants that offer support for cryptocurrency mining without informing it will have to be held accountable to the authorities.

 The announcement surprised the crypto-asset mining industry, although there were already indications that the authorities were putting their magnifying glasses on farms operating in the country.
 Authorities consider Bitcoin mining a threat to China’s ecological plans, as determined by a Chinese-American research team that studied the environmental impact of the mining industry.

-The researchers explained their discoveries in an article published in the journal Nature Communications.
+The researchers explained their discoveries in an article in Nature Communications.
 They point out that the miners will have withdrawn from Chinese territory in 2024 to relocate their operations to other countries.

-Meanwhile, projects have emerged exploring different ways to recover and reuse the waste heat emitted by mining equipment for Specific Applications Integrated Circuit (ASIC).
+Meanwhile, projects have emerged exploring ways to recover and reuse the waste heat emitted by mining equipment for Specific Applications Integrated Circuits (ASIC).
 With this, the birth of a new movement has been called the green mining of Bitcoin.